Binardino/Gaming_of_a_lifetime/README.md

 Each row for one game played, with several cf. SQL queries for more detailed information over the dataset creation

+## Hypotheses / Questions
+- Finding key stats over my gaming lifetime :
+    * how many hours in average have I spent per gametype/console ?
+    * which are the years I played the most ?
+    * when comparing my grades given to all of those games, am I giving comparable grades to the critics (i.e. Metacritics) & in comparison to other players (i.e. playerscore) ?

+## Workflow
+My workflow consisted on 3 steps - each detailed in the relevant notebook:
+**1 - Database creation**
+creating the database with SQL queries (brainstorming over the structure of the dataset, and some quality memory times to remember all those great games I played)
+Each Workflow is detailed in its respective Notebooks.

+**2 - Data visualization & analaysis**

+**3 - Importing Metacritic dataset**
+Importing & Cleaning the dataset, then doing comparison & datavisualizations over those 2 datasets

-##Repo Structure
+## Repo Structure
-- DB_creation_SQL_queries : SQL queries for creation of the dataset
+1. DB_creation_SQL_queries : SQL queries for creation of the dataset

-##Notebook Pandas & Visualizations
+2. Notebook Pandas & Visualizations
-- Pandas visualizations of the Gaming lifetime dataset
+    * Pandas visualizations of the Gaming lifetime dataset
-- Comparison of scores between this dataset and existing Metacritic dataset (TBD)
+    * Comparison of scores between this dataset and existing Metacritic dataset (TBD)

-##Plots_Charts_PNG
+3. Plots_Charts_PNG
-- PNG plots from Visualization notebook
+    * PNG plots from Visualization notebook

+## Conclusion

+## Future Work